cldf/cldfbench/README.md

 ### Catalogs

-Linking data to reference catalogs is a major goal of CLDF dataset, thus `cldfbench` provides tools to make catalog access and maintenance easier.
+Linking data to reference catalogs is a major goal of CLDF, thus `cldfbench` provides tools to make catalog access and maintenance easier.
 Catalog data must be accessible in local clones of the data repository. `cldfbench` provides commands
 - `catconfig` to create the clones and make them known through a configuration file,